dariuszsikorski/Csstetic/README.md

 - [download](https://github.com/dariuszsikorski/csstetic/tree/master/dist)
 - [installation](http://prettyminimal.com/csstetic/docs/#installation)

+## What's this?

+In simple words - it's a css framework like bootstrap and is intended to be used with sass / css style.
+Made to leave html code as clean as possible.

+This is source code of csstetic framework which I developed as a personal project and now share it for public usage.

 ## Installation
 [Download](https://github.com/dariuszsikorski/Csstetic/tree/master/dist)
 ### Classic
     <link href="style/csstetic.css" rel="stylesheet">
 ### Semantic
     @import "style/_csstetic-semantic";
-## What's this?

-This is source code of csstetic framework which I developed as a personal project and now share it for public usage.

-In simple words - it's a stylesheet like bootstrap and is intended to be used as sass mixins, leaving html code as clean as possible.

 ## Contribution